 Try to develop a morning and night routine where you have limited time for distractions and negativity.

-Create some goals: Create some small attainable goals for yourself, like saving 10% of your salary each month, reading 1 book each month, travelling in December every year etc.
+Create some small attainable goals for yourself, like saving 10% of your salary each month, reading 1 book each month, travelling in December every year etc.

 Creating personal targets helps you to redirect your energy towards that end goal.

 Also if you notice I have mentioned very specific goals.
 When you say “I am going to save more,” your intention is right but wording is vague.